facebook

 I am a Workfare Skills Support (WSS) Scheme recipient.
 Can I apply for Training Allowance (TA)?

-If you sign up for CET Diploma and pay the course fee on your own (i.e. without the support of your employer), you may claim TA of $6 per training hour subject to terms and conditions.
+If you sign up for selected CET Diploma and pay the course fee on your own (i.e. without the support of your employer), you may claim TA of $6 per training hour subject to terms and conditions.
 Please visit WSG’s website for more details.

 If I have completed a similar subject at another institution, will I be granted subject exemption?